OmarSalah95/Data-Visualizer/ReadMe.txt

     die_visual
         Is used to generate a visual representation of the frequencies of each number being rold at random/ determined sample size.
 Which is rendered into a .svg file whic can be viewed in the browser.

+World_population_visualization
     highs_lows
         This will be used to parse and compare Weather data stored in CSV format. world_population
         This is used to parse through Json files and map world population counts to a redered visual. country_codes
         Stores fucntion to search and apply the country code. countries
         produces the list of countries used in other files. americas
         Renders and highlights the Americas in a seperats generated svg file. na_populations
         This was the test run of learning how to render both desired data sets on the same visual. world_population
         Renders an interactive map of the globe highlighting population size by country in 2010

+python_repos
+    Basic git hub api call to extract data needed for visualization referencing repos using python as the main language.